Both clients/admin and clients/dashboard are Vite-based React SPAs. Standard npm lifecycle, standard build output, no special tooling required.

 npm run build, thenaws s3 sync dist/ s3://fsh-admin-bucket/- CloudFront distribution in front, with a default-root-object of

-index.html+ a custom error response that servesindex.htmlfor 404 (so SPA routing works). - Set cache TTLs: short on
+index.html+ a custom error response that servesindex.htmlfor 404 (so SPA routing works). - Set cache TTLs: no-store on

 Cloudflare Pages